Athens State Courtyard

 • Standard Equivalences: Colleges also can grant credit for prior learning automatically based upon predetermined standards.

-For example, here at Athens State University, an Alabama real estate license counts for three credits (in other words, one normal semester-long class).
+For example, here at Athens State University, an Alabama real estate license could count for three credits (in other words, one normal semester-long class).

 • Professional Portfolio: Much of what you have gained through work experience isn’t easy to fit into a box.
 A portfolio gives you the chance to demonstrate skills and knowledge that don’t fall under the first two categories.

-After carefully reviewing your portfolio, a college will decide how best to translate your experiences into college credits.
+After carefully reviewing your portfolio, the university will decide how best to translate your experiences into college credits.

 Make the Most of Your Work Experience: College Doesn’t Have to Be out of Reach